Michael Odisho

 Michael Odisho is an Assyrian-Australian underworld figure and former member of the DLASTHR and Brothers for Life (BFL) organized crime gangs which operated in Sydney, Australia.
-He was featured on a short ABC Television documentary 7.30 giving access into his former gang life.
+He was featured on Australian current affairs program ABC Television 7.30 giving access into his former gang life.
 In 2016 he was found guilty of a shooting involvement where he was sentenced up to 5 years in prison.

 Gang affiliations

 Odisho was named at the inquest into the shooting death of Ramon Khananyah at a Fairfield, New South Wales café in November 2005.
 Police believed the shooting was linked to DLASTHR (The Last Hour) who Odisho was a member of.
 Khananyah was killed and three others wounded when three gunmen peppered the Babylon Café in the Civic Centre Arcade, Fairfield, with at least 15 bullets.

 At a 2011 inquest into the death of Khananyah, Mr MacMahon said the evidence against the key police suspects was "cogent" - but not strong enough for a jury to convict them.
 He referred the case back to the homicide squad.
 No one has been charged with the murder.

 At the time of the murder, Odisho was 18 years old and a member of a Fairfield gang which he said he had become involved in while still at school.

 "It wasn't a gang scene," he told ABC in a short documentary he was featured on.

 "We were school kids; we grew up together; later it developed into a gang sort of thing."

 "I know what it looks in the public's eyes and I don't disagree with that, but when you're actually in it and you've grown up from school, it doesn't seem like a gang."

 Odisho has beaten every serious charged laid against him since the shooting and won a payout for a malicious prosecution.